single-spa/single-spa.js.org/website/versioned_docs/version-5.x/cross-microfrontend-imports-outside-of-an-mfe-architecture.md

 ## Webpack and rollup externals

 Many build systems support externals.
-Externals are used to tell the build system _not_ to bundle a certain dependency.
-Both Webpack and Rollup support regular expressions in their externals definition.
+Externals are used to tell the build system _not_ to include a certain dependency into the final build/bundle.
+Both Webpack and Rollup also support regular expressions in their externals definition.

 ## Version inconsistency Issues